hogofogo/Whales/README.md

 Also tested on data the model has not seen; as expected the gaps are narrower, overlaps are larger; the model clearly needs more training on a larger set of data, however!! at this point the separation of positive and negative distances is clear, and just tested a set never seen [feb23]: 3 out of 7 positives recognized correctly, 3 not recognized, 1 recognized incorrectly.
 2 out of 7 negatives misidentified as positive.
 CONCLUSION: I HAVE ALSO SUCCEEDED IN BUILDING EFFECTIVE EMBEDDINGS.
 The only significant challenge I see is computational budget.
 Assuming it's solved, I expect manual pairing of similar whale images to be productive in training good embeddings.
 I checked some misclassified images and in many cases it is pretty clear whey the model made a mistake - it would be hard for me to tell the difference.

+Update Apr 23: I have trained the model on GPU and tested a sample where the model was expected to correctly identify the whale out of 2K images.
+I got it to ~20 percent correctly id'd.
+It worked very well on a small sample which served a good proof of concept.
+Now that GPU took care of the processing speed, the size of data is the bottleneck to be dealt with.
+Currently the model builds anchor-positive-negative in the following fashion: for each image, a random positive image and a random negative image are selected, with feature augmentation for each image.
+I will change the setup as follows: for each image, I will build all permutations of positives, and a random negative for each permutation.
+This should result in a much larger training set, which hopefully will be enough to improve the model performance.
+The problem to solve is how to feed the images from directory as they will be too large for memory.
+This is less straightforward than it seems despite Keras having an appropriate generator function, which works for single-stream data (I have three).